 - Smart skincare tip for dry skin is to avoid hot baths, showers or bubble baths.
 Using moisturizing soap, standard skin lotion is suggested to keep skin moist.
 Do not rub lotions between toes as this extra moisture may encourage fungus growth.

 - Treating cuts right away is important for diabetics.
 Wash minor cuts immediately with soap and water.
-Also wrap them with sterile bandage.
+Also, wrap them with a sterile bandage.
 If your doctor suggests, you can use an antibiotic cream or ointment.
 For major cuts, burns, or infection, you should consult your doctor immediately.

 - In cold, dry seasons, keep your home more humid and bathe less during this weather.

 - Using mild shampoos and no feminine hygiene sprays is another smart skincare tip.

 - Another smart skin care tip is to take utmost care of your feet.
 Keep a daily check for any sores or cuts on them.
 Wear broad, flat shoes which fit perfectly and check them before wearing.

 - Inspect skin regularly for red spots, bumps or any other skin abnormalities.

 - See a dermatologist/ skin doctor for any skin issues if it is not cured by you.